dinesh-git07/Roadmap/README.md

 ### Key Takeaways
 - Full stack development as a versatile and in-demand career path
 - Importance of continuous learning and adaptability
-- Value of Spring Boot in modern full stack development
+- Value of Spring Boot in modern full-stack development

 ### Q&A Session
 - Address audience questions